 5. Check your handback files

-If you haven’t been checking the handback or confirmation files received from your reporting delegate or trade repository, see the tips here on how you can do the cross-check.
+If you haven’t been checking the handback or confirmation files received from your reporting delegate or trade repository, see TRAction’s tips on how you can do the cross-check.

 With these simple tips, you’ll improve your reporting process.
 If you have any questions or would like to discuss further, please do not hesitate to contact us.
-If you want read more on ASIC trade reporting, click here.
+Additionally, you can read more on ASIC trade reporting for further information.

 Sign up to our newsletter for regular updates.